 Plus, funding totalling a staggering £54,000 was donated after its September 2017 round.
 To find out who will benefit, see below.

 What does it do...?

 Money is available to help any non-commercial group or charity with specific projects.
-Whether this is working with an individual with a good idea (e.g. educating squaddies leaving the army about cheques, banking and debt) to working with other mainstream money charities.
+Whether this is working with an individual with a good idea (eg, educating squaddies leaving the army about banking and debt) to working with other mainstream money charities.

-So rather than trying to pay off a few people's debts, this charity aims to educate people into how to deal with their money and tackle financial illiteracy.
+So rather than trying to pay off a few people's debts, this charity aims to educate people on how to deal with their money and to tackle financial illiteracy.
 In other words, to help people help themselves.

 The money is generated from two sources:

 Anyone who wants to support the charity is more than welcome; for the many who have said they'd like to donate to MoneySavingExpert.com as it's saved them money, please donate to the charity instead.

 You can donate by contacting firstname.lastname@example.org or by sending a cheque payable to The MSE Charity to its treasurer Tony Tesciuba, at The Chambers, 13 Police Street, Manchester, M2 7LQ.
 A Gift Aid declaration form can be provided on request.